print-VarunSharma/canadian-geopoli-data/README.md

 Create a Google Cloud Platform account, enable the needed APIs, and enable billing (note the distinctions between free and paid use)
 Clean your .csv data sets before running through the APIs To get your destination geocodes, use "batchcode.py".
-Use the saved output .csv file to use with "distance_matrix.py" For non-batch geocoding and distance coding use the "geocode.py" and "matrix.py".
+For non-batch geocoding and distance coding use the "geocode.py" or "matrix.py".
-For directions use "distance.py"
+Use the saved output .csv file to use with "distance_matrix.py" For directions use "directions.py"
 ```

 ## Contributing